Dubscr/Dubscr/README.md

 - I’m interested in game dev
 - I’m currently learning pyschology
 - I’m looking to collaborate on games
-- How to reach me Discord: Dubscr#0084
+- How to reach me Discord: Dubscr